valiantljk/h5spark/README.md

 1. export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:your_project_dir/lib
 2. cp h5spark/target/scala-2.10/h5spark_2.10-1.0.jar your_project_dir/lib/
 3. cp h5spark/lib/* your_project_dir/lib/
-4. add these lines in your codes:   import org.nersc.io._
+4. Then in your codes, you can use it like:

+import org.nersc.io._

-** Load as an array: val rdd = read.h5read (sc,inputpath, variablename, partition)
+val rdd = read.h5read (sc,inputpath, variablename, partition)

+And you can have other rdd formats:

-** Load as an indexedvector: val rdd = read.h5read_vec (sc,inputpath, variablename, partition)
+1. Load as an indexedvector: val rdd = read.h5read_vec (sc,inputpath, variablename, partition)

-** Load as an indexedrow: val rdd = read.h5read_irow (sc,inputpath, variablename, partition)
+2. Load as an indexedrow: val rdd = read.h5read_irow (sc,inputpath, variablename, partition)

-** Load as an indexedmatrix: val rdd = read.h5read_imat (sc,inputpath, variablename, partition)
+3. Load as an indexedmatrix: val rdd = read.h5read_imat (sc,inputpath, variablename, partition)

 #Sample Batch Job Script for testing on Cori